rmahtab0079/BranterInterview/README.md

 Instructions

-Build a Chicken Recipe Application.
+Build a Twitter Clone.

-Use this public API to get information about Chicken Dishes -> www.themealdb.com/api/json/v1/1/filter.php?i=chicken_breast
+Use this public API to get Twitter Timeline -> https://api.mypanel.ai:443/get_home_timeline

 Build a React application.